-Proposed Amendment to the Net Metering ProgramPosted by Rob Baxter in Our News, on May 25, 2018
+Proposed Amendment to the Net Metering ProgramPosted by Rob Baxter in News, Our News, on May 25, 2018

 On April 20th BC Hydro announced changes to the net-metering program.
 The announcement was made late on a Friday afternoon, which is when one makes announcements that you hope the public and media will ignore.

 What is more worrisome is the contents of the submission to the BC Utilities Commission (BCUC) which will need to approve the change.
-In the submission it is clear that BC Hydro thinks that there is already too much enrolment in the net-metering program.
+In the submission it is clear that BC Hydro thinks that there is already too much enrollment in the net-metering program.
 And they state they will further review the program and make another submission to the BCUC before the end of the year.
 Reading between the lines it seems their next submission will restrict net-metering further or end the program.

 As an installer that has participated in the net-metering program for thirteen years we believe that the BCUC should reject the submission from BC Hydro and the proposed intern changes for the following reasons:

 • In arguing for the “immediate limited amendments” the applicant states that “…only a small number of customers will be affected by these proposed amendments.”
 However, based on our experience the vast majority of applications submitted over the last few months have been rejected by BC Hydro.
 All of these applications are for small PV systems that would generate less than the average for a detached single family home in BC (they are all 12 kW or less in a program that allows up to 100 kW).